Whoosh! Specialty marks promote UT Dallas school spirit.

 Temoc is the official UT Dallas mascot.
 These illustrations may be used by the UT Dallas community to promote campus spirit.
 The Temoc illustration is available in three color variations: orange and blue, white and orange or black and white.

 The Comets logos are the registered athletic logos of the University.
 They are used primarily in association with athletic uniforms, posters, websites, events and on promotional items.
 Comets logos should not be used in place of the UTD or UT Dallas logo or the University wordmark.
-Comets primary colors are flame orange (PMS 159) and eco green (PMS 348).
-These logos may also be used in the University’s secondary color palette, neutrals or tone-on-tone for promotional items.
+Comets primary colors are UT Dallas orange (PMS 158) and UT Dallas green (PMS 3435).
+These logos may also be used in the University’s neutrals or tone-on-tone for promotional items.

 UTD Legacy Logo